Rose Brinkman is in her fourth year at Scoggins Middle School.

 Mrs. Brinkman is looking forward to another great year with Scoggins Band students and families and making music with the Seahawk community.
 Mrs. Brinkman holds professional affiliations with Texas Music Educators Association, Texas Bandmasters Association, Mu Phi Epsilon, and the Texas Flute Society.

-Preston Beaty, from Flower Mound, is in his second year at Scoggins Middle School.
+Preston Beaty, from Flower Mound, is in his third year at Scoggins Middle School.
 After attending Flower Mound High School, he graduated from West Texas A&M University in 2014 with a Bachelor’s degree in music education and student taught right here at Scoggins (and at Liberty High School).
 While at WTAMU, Mr. Beaty was a drill instructor for three years in the Buffalo Marching Band, taught private lessons in the Canyon/Amarillo area, and studied trumpet under Dr. William Takacs.
 He has participated in ensembles that performed at the TMEA convention in San Antonio and the National Trumpet Competition at George Mason University in Virginia.

 Mr. Beaty is an alumnus of Phi Mu Alpha Sinfonia and Kappa Kappa Psi National Honorary Band Fraternity, and is a member of Texas Music Educators Association.
 Additionally, he serves as an assistant band director at Maus Middle School.